Girls Into Geosciences: 26 June 2015

 Well done to Professor Iain Stewart on being part of a successful 7th framework programme Integration Training Network (TIN) mobility proposal called ALErT (Anatolian pLateau climatE and Tectonic hazards), which will comprise ten European academic and five industry partners in the fields of applied Earth sciences, natural hazard monitoring, knowledge transfer, and risk communication.
 The project aims to investigate the tectonic and climatic boundary conditions in the regions along the densely populated margins of the Central Anatolian Plateau (CAP) in Turkey and the associated natural hazards.
 The principal aim of the initiative is to establish a research-based virtual campus, designed to foster excellent training of young geoscientists through cutting-edge research topics and the transfer of knowledge.

-Plymouth is charged with delivering Work Package 4 Science Communication and will be allocated one Early Stage researcher for three years, i.e. a PhD student, who will research the challenges of communicating earth science to the public and to policy makers, specifically focusing on exploring popular 3-D and immersive visualization of geoscience phenomena.
+Plymouth is charged with delivering Work Package 4 Science Communication and will be allocated one Early Stage researcher for three years, i.e. a PhD student, who will research the challenges of communicating earth science to the public and to policy makers, specifically focusing on exploring popular 3-D and immersive visualisation of geoscience phenomena.